Home

 • If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness."

-If we truly desire truth, we will start with confession of our sins.
-And if we do confess our sins honestly before God (rather than man), in realization that He is our only hope for salvation, He is faithful to forgive and save us.
-Confessing to a Priest won't save us, and confessing to ourselves is merely a start.
-But honest confession to God about our spiritual bankruptcy and our need for His help will bring His forgiveness.
-He has made that promise, and is "Faithful" to keep it.
+If we really desire truth, we will start with confession of our sins.
+If we do humbly and honestly confess that we are sinners before God, realizing that He is our only hope for salvation, God promises that He is faithful to forgive us and save us.
+That's a faithful promise.
+Confessing sins to man won't save us, confessing to a Priest won't save us, and even confessing to ourselves is merely a starting point.
+But honest confession to God about our spiritual bankruptcy and our absolute need for His help will bring His forgiveness.
+He has made that Covenant (promise), and He is Faithful to keep it.

 Romans 10:9